Skip to main content

 Associate Vice Chancellor, CFO for Student Affairs

 TCU is contributing to a national conversation about an essential part of the student experience: campus dining.
-Dr. Jude Kiah, Associate Vice Chancellor and CFO for Student Affairs, has been selected to serve on the advisory board for a new year-long research partnership between The Princeton Review and Sodexo.
+Jude Kiah, associate vice chancellor and chief financial officer for Student Affairs, has been selected to serve on the advisory board for a new year-long research partnership between The Princeton Review and Sodexo.
 The initiative brings together higher education leaders from across the country to explore how dining programs and campus dining spaces influence student engagement, connection, and retention.

 The year-long initiative will explore how campus dining operations and services influence student engagement and retention.
 A key part of the project is a national survey of college administrators, examining areas such as dining space design, food service operations, sustainability practices, and how campuses gather and respond to student feedback.